alphagov/govuk-design-system/src/patterns/complete-multiple-tasks/index.md

 #### Tasks containing an error

-You should avoid tasks having an error status by using the [error summary](/components/error-summary/) and [error messages](/components/error-message/) displayed at the point that the error is made, so that the user can fix it straight away.
+You should avoid tasks having an error status by using the [Error summary component](/components/error-summary/) and [Error message component](/components/error-message/) displayed at the point that the error is made, so that the user can fix it straight away.

 If it is unavoidable that a task may end up saved but containing an error, use the status text ‘There is a problem’ and a red background.